-Depending on the particular pooper, you might be scooping or disposing of doo-doo generated by a dog, cat, bird, ferret, or other small mammal.
-Fish poop doesn't really count since it's far too small to scoop up with a net.
-Did we mention that the larger the animal, the more gargantuan the pile?
-Think about the amount of poop a fully grown Rottweiler, Irish wolfhound or Great Dane produces.
+There are lots of poopers in the pet sitting world; you could be scooping or disposing of doo-doo generated by a dog, cat, bird, ferret, or other small animal.
+Just remember, the larger the animal, the more gargantuan the pile.
+It's a simple rule.
+Have you considered the amount of poop a fully-grown Rottweiler, Irish Wolfhound, or Great Dane produces?
 We're talking Chihuahua-sized chunks.

-Some owners might want you to perform a few house-related services while you're hanging out with the pets.
-If so, make sure you’re also making house sitter money and not just pet sitter money.
-You may scoop poop for a living, but it doesn’t give people permission to walk all over you.
-Besides, they might track you into the house.
-You might be asked to check mail, water plants, or modify the light timers' schedules.
-You might even have to move the spare car in the driveway (but don't take it for a spin around the neighborhood).
+Some owners might want the sitters they've hired to perform a few house-related services while they're hanging out with the pets, too.
+The sitter might be asked to check mail, water plants, or modify the light timers' schedules.
+They might even have to move the spare car in the driveway (then resist the urge to take it for a spin around the neighborhood).

 From a broader perspective, pet services are big business, believe it or not.
-In 2010, for example, $3.51 billion (yes, three and a half billion) was spent on pet services.
-Many pet owners regard their pets as their children, and spare no expense when it comes to caring for and pampering their animals.
-You might as well grab a piece of that pie!
-Or, if pet sitting for a farmer, a piece of that cowpie!
+In 2011, for example, $3.79 billion (yes, over three and a half billion) was spent on pet services (source).
+Many pet owners regard their pets as their children and spare no expense when it comes to caring for and pampering their animals.
+You might as well grab a piece of that pie.

-So just how do you start this pet sitting business?
-First, you need to decide on a business structure: a sole proprietorship, partnership, LLC, or other type of corporation.
-Enlist a small business attorney and Certified Public Accountant to help you.
-They know the pitfalls and hurdles a small service business can face.
-You don't need a nationally issued pet sitting license, but your city or town may require a general business license and other permits.
-Don't even think about operating outside the law… you don't want to risk the penalties, some of which can be severe.
-If you try cutting corners, you may wind up in deep doo-doo yourself.
+So how do people start a pet sitting business?
+First, they need to decide on a business structure: a sole proprietorship, partnership, LLC, or other type of corporation.
+Enlisting a small business attorney and accountant can be a big help, as they know the pitfalls and hurdles a small service business can face.

-Speaking of employees, do you really need them?
-Well, yes, if you have too many pet sitting appointments for one person to handle.
-Since you can't clone yourself (yet), consider a part-time or on-call employee who can take over the extra workload.
-Remember: you must provide excellent client service at all times, as your reputation is at stake.
-Unless you already have a horrible reputation, in which case you have nothing to lose.
+Speaking of employees, does a pet sitter really need them?
+Well, yes, if they have too many pet sitting appointments for one person to handle.
+Since we haven't quite figured out human cloning (yet), overworked sitters often consider a part-time or on-call employee who can take over the extra workload.